 While being convicted of any crime is a serious matter, a conviction of a sex crime such as rape or child molestation can be even more serious as it can expose a person to the possibility of mandatory registration with the Michigan Sex Offender Registry (MSOR).
+These cases are often so charged with innuendo, mistake and dramatic consequences, people are forced to take a plea for things they didn’t do, because their lawyers are afraid of trial.
 Individuals convicted of certain sex offenses can be required to register their name, address, aliases, employment information, photographs, and other types of personal information with a public database that allows ordinary citizens the ability to identify people within their area who have been convicted of sex crimes.
 Individuals will be required to register for varying lengths of time depending on the tier in which their offense is classified.

 Listed offenses are as follows: